tobydawson1/tobydawson1/README.md

 I am working on trying to expand my portfolio and add more real life applications, largely using React but open to learn any language.

-- 🔭 I’m currently working on ... a youtube clone
+- 🔭 I’m currently working on ... youtube clone
 - 🌱 I’m currently learning ...
 React
 - 🤔 I’m looking for help with ... the Jobhunt
 - 💬 Ask me about ... my code!